verb (edits, editing, edited)[with object]

 - If you're some kind of a writer you might come back to them at intervals in search of material, or to edit them for publication.

-- 1.1Choose material for (a film or radio or television programme) and arrange it to form a coherent whole: (as adjective edited) edited highlights of the matchMore example sentences
+- 1.1Choose material for (a movie or a radio or television program) and arrange it to form a coherent whole: the footage wasn’t good enough to be edited into broadcast form (as adjective edited) an edited version drawn from several prerecorded performancesMore example sentences

 - In some ways it almost feels like a much longer documentary designed for television that has been edited down for the cinema.